C2FO/vfs/README.md

 }
 ```

-File represents a file on a filesystem.
+File represents a file on a file system.
 A File may or may not actually exist on
-the filesystem.
+the file system.

 #### type FileSystem